Azure/business-process-automation/README.md

 ## 5. Run initial deployment configuration
 1. In your local repository, navigate to the 'templates' directory
-2. Run `az deployment group create --name ExampleDeployment --resource-group easybutton --template-file main.json --parameters parameters.json`
+2. Run `az deployment group create --name ExampleDeploymentName --resource-group <YourResourceGroup> --template-file main.json --parameters parameters.json`
   **Note**: *This may take several minutes to run*
 3. When this has completed you should have the application infrastructure deployed to your resource group.
 View the resource group in your portal to confirm.